 Generalize: The process of describing in general patterns and/or processes from specific examples and cases.
-Frequently, generalizing is an inductive process, but it can also involve deductive proof of the pattern or process.
+Frequently, generalizing is an inductive process, but it also can involve deductive proof of the pattern or process.

-Graphic Organizer: A pictorial or other concrete representation of knowledge, concepts, and/or ideas and connections among them.
+Graphic organizer: A pictorial or concrete representation of knowledge, concepts, and/or ideas, and the connections among them.